 What is Itraconazole?

-Itraconazole is an antifungal medicine which is used in adults for treating infections that are caused by fungus.
-It includes infections in any part of the body like lungs, mouth, throat, toenails and fingernails.
-Itraconazole helps in prevention from various types of fungi by preventing them from producing membranes which surround the fungal cells.
+Itraconazole is an anti-fungal medicine that is used in adults to treat infections caused by fungus.
+It includes infections in any body part like lungs, mouth, throat, and fingernails.
+It helps prevent various types of fungi by preventing them from producing membranes surrounding the fungal cells.

 Itraconazole Uses

-- Itraconazole is used for treating various yeast infections of mouth, throat or of esophagus.
+• Used for treating various yeast infections of the mouth, throat or esophagus.

-- Itraconazole helps in slowing down the growth of fungi which can cause infection.
+• It helps in slowing down the growth of fungi, which can cause infection.

 Itraconazole Side Effects